oasis-tcs/openc2-oc2ls/oc2ls.md

 | 1 | **model** | String | 0..1 | |
 | 2 | **manufacturer** | String | 0..1 | |

-After conceptually importing that schema under the "abc" namespace identifier, the base schema (this document) would be interpreted as if it contained the following definitions:
+After conceptually importing that schema under the "abc" namespace identifier, the base schema would be interpreted as if it contained the following definitions:

 **_Type: abc:Target (Choice)_**